noooobie/dice-app/README.md

 # Dice App

-Here i have customised the code i learned from a course which i'll be linking below, This is just a app which rolls 2 dices when clicking on them.
+Here i have customised the code i learned from a course which i'll be linking below, This is just a app which rolls 2 dices while clicking on them.
 View the coarse [here](https://www.udemy.com/share/101WB6AEETcVpbTHwH/)

 ## Getting Started